graeme-a-stewart/atlasgit/README.md

 `branchbuilder.py aogt 20.1 $(ls -v tagdir/21.0.?) --parentbranch master:@$(pwd)/tagdir/21.0.0`

-The `parentbranch` option instructs the script to branch from `master` using the commot time corresponding to when the `21.0.0` release was made.
+The `parentbranch` option instructs the script to branch from `master` using the commit time corresponding to when the `21.0.0` release was made.
 Using this option means the git repository contains a sensible ancestry between the release branches.
 (Because the script will change working directory this has to be an absolute path, hence the `$(pwd)`.)